davidroeca/coc-svelte-language-tools/docs/preprocessors/typescript.md

 ##### Restart the svelte language server

-You will need to tell svelte-vscode to restart the svelte language server in order to pick up the new configuration.
+You will need to tell coc-svelte-language-tools to restart the svelte language server in order to pick up the new configuration.

 Hit `ctrl-shift-p` or `cmd-shift-p` on mac, type `svelte restart`, and select `Svelte: Restart Language Server`.
 Any errors you were seeing should now go away and you're now all set up!